Each & every pans are oven safe up to some degree temperature. But, how do you know the oven safety point of a pan?

 Try to purchase removable handle stove-top pans; they are more reliable for oven uses.

 #.
-Can You Put A Stainless Steel Pan In The Oven?
+Can You Put Stainless Steel Pans In The Oven?

 Yes, you can put stainless steel pans & pots in the oven.
 These are entirely safe for high temperature uses.